ludovicchabant/PieCrust2/docs/docs/04_content-model/05_default-model.md

   `default`.

-## Generators

 ### Taxonomies

-The default content model defines 2 taxonomies: categories and tags.
+The default content model defines 2 taxonomies: "categories" and "tags".
 Categories are meant to be exclusive, _i.e._ a blog post can only have one category.
 Tags are meant to be used more freely, where a blog post can be tagged with multiple terms.

 This shows up more or less like this in the website configuration: